mraheb/mraheb.github.io/_posts/2022-04-11-Ubuntu-Installation.md

 Wonderful!

-Finally, it was time to download *Ubuntu* from the Microsoft store.
+Finally, it was time to download *Ubuntu* from the Microsoft store...error: kernel needs to be updated.
+The Ubuntu terminal will immediately exit out if you try to type anything in it following the error message...as I learned after about 15 tries, but I digress.